LT-IntroToAI-SY2526/assignment-0-lrrice/writeup.md

 **2. Explain what "committing and pushing" means in your own words.
 Why are these steps important?**

 Commiting is when you make changes to a project and want to add a checkpoint and communicate why this change was made.
 Pushing adds all commits to the repository.
 Commiting is like placing changes in a queue, while pusching is finalizing these items.
+They are important because that is how you make permanent changes to a repository.

 **3. What is a repository and what does it contain?**